The Age of Doubt

 Loading

 Today, I drove to a small, dead-end street near the trail where we parked, so we could walk Bella on the trail at the western edge of Harbourview Park.
 We came back along the boardwalk, and exited onto the trail again.
 We stopped on the observation platform that juts out from the boardwalk to see how much further down the water level in the harbour is.
 We were shocked at how low it has dropped: at least 1.5m, if not 2m below the maximum.
-The … click below for more ↓
+The rocks you can see on the ground sticking out like dolmen stones used to be … click below for more ↓

 Knee Replacement Recovery, 21